Keiko Itoh: Writing and media

 Itoh's PhD thesis was published in 2001 as a book entitled The Japanese Community in Pre-war Britain: From Integration to Disintegration by Curzon Press, now Routledge.

-In 2013 she contrituted a chapter on 'The Human Legacy of the Japan-British Exhibition' to the book Commerce and Culture at the 1910 Japan-British Exhibition: Centenary Perspectives, edited by Ayako Hotta-Lister and Ian Nish.
+In 2013 she contributed a chapter on 'The Human Legacy of the Japan-British Exhibition' to the book Commerce and Culture at the 1910 Japan-British Exhibition: Centenary Perspectives, edited by Ayako Hotta-Lister and Ian Nish.

 In 2015 Itoh published My Shanghai with Renaissance Books, the historical novel looks at the life of the Japanese community in Shanghai in the 1940s.
 The main character is London-educated protagonist Eiko Kishimoto who is based on Itoh's mother.

 In 2021 Itoh was interviewed for the Earth 2 Air podcast by New Earth Theatre and she contributed to the Thames Festival Trust series about the Japanese Seamen's Club in Silvertown.
 In 2022 she gave a talk at the Embassy of Japan, London on how the Japanese community grew in the UK from the late 19th century onwards.